maxim-chn/Observer/README.md

     - `PING`
       You should get *PONG*
 ## Gem installation
-Go to the root directory of the project.
-It contains following files: *.ruby-gemset*, *.ruby-version*.
+Go to the root directory of the project(it contains *.ruby-gemset*, *.ruby-version*).
 Run:
   * `bundle install --without production`
 # Launch Observer on local machine(development mode)

-## Launch local machine
-Local instance uses SQLITE3 database.
-Command to launch rails server with connection to SQLITE3: `rails --environment=development`
+Go to the root directory of the project(it contains directory *config*).
+Start the following processes, whether in the background or with a dedicated terminal for each:
+  * `redis-server`
+  * `sidekiq -C config/sidekiq_development`
+  * `rails server --environment=development`
+The application is ready at *http://localhost:3000*.

 # Known issues
   1. Positive true test generates confidence band upper value lower than minimal amount of requests.